Sazzzel/Blogggel/README.md

 ---

 ## Credits

+- Some code I used was copied and edited from the code|star blog walkthrough provided by code Institute.

+- I would like to thank my facilitator Amy for everything she has done for me including beleveing.

+- I would like to thank my husband for being supportive throughout my course, for putting up with me and for being there for me when I thought all hope was lost.

+- I would like to thank the coding coach team for all the help and encouragement they have provided me.

+I would like to thank Mark our SME tutor for answering all my questions and for being great at what he does.

 ### Project Inspiration and Sources
 - This project was inspired by my journey as a developer and my desire to create a comprehensive platform to showcase my work and certifications.